tedhudek/sandbox/eight-essential-tips.md

 ## Bio

-My name is Ted Hudek, and I've been a tech writer at Microsoft for almost 20 years.
-I first came to WTD in 2015, when I was blown away to find all the people like me.
-Then I came back in 2016 and was part of the first WTD panel, where I discussed open publishing work at Microsoft.
+My name is Ted Hudek, and I've been a tech writer at Microsoft for over 18 years.
+I was one of the pioneers at the company in implementing open publishing, and was amazed when I first came to WTD in 2015 to discover all the people like me.
+I was so excited that pitched a talk in 2016 and wound up on the first WTD panel, where I discussed open publishing work at Microsoft.
 Later in 2016, I was a guest on the Not-Boring Tech Writer podcast hosted by Jacob Moses.